jestin/SqrlNet/README.md

 	cd SqrlNet
 	mdtool build

-To clean the projecct, run:
+To clean the project, run:

 	mdtool build -t:Clean SqrlNet.sln

 ## Running

 In order to run the example applications (SqrlGtk, SqrlServerExample, SqrlNetExample), you need to make sure that libsodium is installed in a directory where it will be available to applications.
 This means it must either reside in the `bin` directory of the applications, or a directory in your system's library path (eg. `/usr/local/lib` for Ubuntu).

+To install libsodium on your operating system, follow the instructions that are posted on [libsodium's github page](https://github.com/jedisct1/libsodium).

 ### Registering the protocol handler